bhushanpatillpu/opensource/README.md

-This is the opensource project is purely base on Lamp server.In this project use can check the infromation related to rental booking.
+This is the opensource project is purely base on Lamp server.In this project user can check the infromation related to rental booking.